conor1982/Iris_Project_2020/README.md

 ```
 ### Summary Text File creation

-Each summary was outputted into a single *.txt* file.
+Each summary is outputted to a single *.txt* file.
 A function was created for this task with the funtion parameters including: [11] [12] [13]

 * mode type: either writing or appending to *.txt* file
 * heading: slice a list for what summary heading to use